If you know the rule of thirds, you’re partway there

 When you come across an outlet, you’ll need to cut notches into the panels to make room for the outlet.

-Depending on the size of your panels and length of your walls, you might not have the perfect amount of paneling to reach from corner to corner.
-You’ll need to cut panels to fit the corners.
+Depending on the size of your panels and the length of your walls, you might not have the perfect amount of paneling to reach from corner to corner.
+You’ll also need to cut panels to fit the corners.

 The cost to add wainscoting to your bathroom walls depends on the wainscoting material and labor.
 This molding and trim style was traditionally made from wood panels, and that material is still used today.
 For humid or wet rooms, like bathrooms, you can also opt for ceramic tile wainscoting, which can withstand moisture better than wood.